hoagsie/vtm/loresheets.md

 <td><p>N/A</p></td>
 <td><p>The loresheet relates to the supernatural route between Milwaukee
 and Chicago known as the Goblin Road.
-The levels confer the ease with traveling this route and connections to <a href="Gangrel" class="wikilink" title="Gangrel">Gangrel</a> and their allies who know of the route’s nature.
+The levels confer the ease with traveling this route and connections to [Gangrel](./gangrel.md) and their allies who know of the route’s nature.
 Higher levels allow the character to interact with the oddity of the road.</p></td>
 <td><ul>